jroland01/uservalue-website/temp/services/en/service2.md

-We observe and measure what your users really do, to identify your interface's pain points and improve the user experience.
+We observe and measure what your users really do, to identify your interface's pain points and improve its ease of use, desirability and safety.

-* Usability tests, Agile testing
+* Usability tests, Agile user testing

+* <a href=/en/usability-testing-medical-devices/>Usability testing of medical devices</a>

 * <a href=/en/international-user-tests/>International user tests</a>